yashviraja9/YashvisBookStore/YashvisBookStore/README.txt

 start at 9:30pm

 Add a new Admin area in Areas.
-Add the proper view files and delete the Data and Models folder.
-Delete the Controllers folder
+Add the view files _ViewImports and _ViewStart and delete the Data and Models folder.
+Delete the Controllers folder.

+try to run the application but i got error
+An unhandled exception occurred while processing the request.
+InvalidOperationException: The constraint reference 'Customer' could not be resolved to a type.
+Register the constraint type with 'Microsoft.AspNetCore.Routing.RouteOptions.ConstraintMap'.

 Update changes to GitHub repository.

+Finish at 9:50pm